Growth Image & Program

 Since I found out information about EIC Camp Leaders’ Recruitment back when I was in high school, I have thought about how I can be any kind of help every year when the EIC season comes.
 I still remembered when I was still a kid and joined in EIC, seeing how Camp Leaders always have fun working, I have the thought that once I grow up, I also want to try working in such an environment.
 Now that I am older, I feel so honored to actually have this experience.

 Through this experience, I learned again the importance of thinking in others’ perspectives.
 As a past participant of EIC myself, there were many times when Camp Leader asked for opinions from a kid’s perspective.
 Not only that, in daily meetings, since people from different countries have different ways of thinking, I came to value the act of being conscious about others’ culture and lifestyle in thinking.
-As we are living in a globalized society where such skill now become indispensable, I think that what I learned this time was very important.
+As we are living in a globalized society where such skills now become indispensable, I think that what I learned this time was very important.

 EIC2018 Volunteer Camp Staff (EIC2008 Past Participant Moeka）